gerrylwk/matrix-info/README.md

 ```

 ## Background
-In the line of my work, I came across a problem where I had to store information pertaining to every cell in a 2-dimensional matrix.
-Upon the need for retrieval, I had to check what information resides in that particular cell.
+Came across a problem where I had to store information pertaining to every cell in a 2-dimensional matrix.
+Upon the need for retrieval, there is a need to check for information residing in a particular cell.
 I started to get interested in this problem as it can be extended to store all types of categorical information, e.g. strings/funcs/data structures.

 ## Updates
 3/9/2024: Initial repo created.
 Helper functions to create and visualise matrices added.